grafana/falconlogscale-datasource/README.md

 ## Query the data source

 The query editor allows you to write LogScale Query Language (LQL) queries.
 For more information about writing LQL queries refer to [Query Language Syntax](https://library.humio.com/falcon-logscale/syntax.html).
-Select a Repository from the drop-down menu to query.
+Select a repository from the drop-down menu to query.
 You will only see repositories that your data source account have access to.

 You can use your LogScale saved queries in Grafana.
 For more information about saved queries, refer to [User Functions](https://library.humio.com/falcon-logscale/syntax-function.html#syntax-function-user).